The Decision Concentration Trap

 1. What are the most impactful decisions they make?

-2. What is their track record on making decisions over the last 12 months?
-Good decisions vs. total decisions like that made.
+2. What is their track record for making decisions like this over the last 12 months?
+How many good decisions have they made relative to the total number of similar decisions?
 Remember that good decisions do not always mean good outcomes.

 3. Who supports them in making the decisions?